ethanemartin95/Project_1/README.md

 4 Candice: We will do a linear regression looking at the number of instances of upper respitory disease as our outcome variable (y) and the level of air pollution as our explanatory variable (x)

+How to navigate folders:
+The finalized code is under code folder called final_code The data sources are under folder data
+The saved PNG files of the output is under output folder Indivdual branch items/scrap code is under branch items

 Data Sources:
 Transportation Research Center at Argonne Laboratory Alliance of Auto Manufacturers